aruhier/ansible-role-tlp/README.md

 The variables naming logic is to define a dict when the option relies on a state (for example `CPU_BOOST_ON_AC` and `CPU_BOOST_ON_BAT`).

 All empty variables listed before are just here for the documentation.
-There are not defined in `defaults/main.yml`.
+They are not defined in `defaults/main.yml`.

 It is possible that a new option brought by a new TLP release would be missing